The Writing Major

 You must have senior standing and complete all the core classes before you can take the capstone course.

+You must have at least junior standing to complete the internship courses.
 An internship is something that you need to plan well in advance.
 Be sure to review the WRT Internship Guide to learn more.

 - WRT 490: Internship